ExtCore/ExtCore-Docs/fundamentals/getting_and_reading_logs.rst

     info: ExtCore.Mvc[0]
           Executing UseMvc action 'ExtensionB.Actions.UseMvcAction'

-It is easy to understand what is going on and what is executed and the check the execution order.
+It is easy to understand what is going on and what is executed and to check the execution order.

 Initialization and startup process is now finished.